-There are two main types of respiratory muscles involved in expanding and contracting your chest for breathing.
-These are the intercostals, which run between and over the ribs, and the diaphragm, which separates the rib cage from the abdomen.
+There are two main types of respiratory muscles involved in expanding and contracting your chest for breathing; the intercostal muscles, which run between and over the ribs and the diaphragm, which separates the rib cage from the abdomen.

 A cough is a very forceful breath out.
-When you cough your abdominal muscles contract and push stomach contents up against your diaphragm.
-This causes your diaphragm to move up and force air out of your lungs.
+When you cough your abdominal muscles contract, your diaphragm tightens and air is forced out of your lungs.
 Having an effective cough is important because it prevents food from entering your windpipe and helps you clear mucus and secretions.

-Motor neurone disease causes the muscles you have control over to weaken.
-This can include the muscles involved in breathing – the respiratory muscles.
-Respiratory muscle weakness usually develops gradually, but can occur suddenly.
-Sometimes, respiratory muscle weakness may even be the first sign of motor neurone disease and in some cases it can occur quite quickly.
+Motor neurone disease causes the muscles you have control over to weaken, including the respiratory muscles.
+Though it often occurs gradually, sometimes respiratory muscle weakness can be the first sign of motor neurone disease and in some cases it can occur quite quickly.

-Respiratory muscle weakness causes breathing to become shallower than usual.
+Respiratory muscle weakness causes breathing to become more shallow than usual.
 Less air is drawn into the lungs so less oxygen is absorbed into the blood.
 It is also more difficult to breathe out the carbon dioxide that is produced by the body.
-When this happens people often use their neck and shoulder muscles (accessory muscles) to help with moving air in and out of their lungs.
+Keeping the right balance of oxygen and carbon dioxide in the bloodstream is important as it plays an important role in how your body works.

 Talk to your doctor early about respiratory management.
-A baseline measurement of your breathing function, soon after diagnosis, provides details about your 'usual' breathing and can be helpful for future treatment.
+A baseline measurement of your breathing function, soon after diagnosis, provides details about your 'usual' breathing and can be helpful to inform future treatment.

-If you think your respiratory muscles are becoming weaker, let your doctor or clinic know.
+If you notice changes to your breathing let your doctor or clinic know.
 There are effective ways to reduce discomfort caused by respiratory muscle weakness.
 The best strategies for you can only be determined after careful consideration of your individual situation.
-This may involve discussion with your neurologist, an assessment of your respiratory muscle function by a respiratory physician, regular ongoing respiratory function testing and referral to other health professionals (Andersen et al 2007).
+This may include support around your breathing, coughing and your ability to clear mucus and secretions.
+This is especially important if you are having issues with repeat lung infections.

 A respiratory muscle function examination usually includes assessment of vital capacity, sniff nasal pressure, arterial blood gas measurement and several other tests.
 A baseline measurement of your respiratory function is recorded at your first visit.
 Follow-up examinations will show trends in your respiratory muscle function.